Portable-Linux-Apps/Portable-Linux-Apps.github.io/README.md

 ```

 ### Structure of the "AM" installation
-In both cases, the "INSTALL" script will create:
+*In both cases, the "INSTALL" script will create:*
-- the script "/opt/am/APP-MANAGER"
+*- the script "/opt/am/APP-MANAGER"*
-- the script "/opt/am/remove" (to remove "AM" using the command `am -R am`)
+*- the script "/opt/am/remove" (to remove "AM" using the command `am -R am`)*
-- the directory "/opt/am/.cache" (where all processes will been executed)
+*- the directory "/opt/am/.cache" (where all processes will been executed)*
-- the directory "/opt/am/modules" (containing the .am modules for the non-core options)
+*- the directory "/opt/am/modules" (containing the .am modules for the non-core options)*
-- the symlink "/usr/local/bin/am" for "/opt/am/APP-MANAGER"
+*- the symlink "/usr/local/bin/am" for "/opt/am/APP-MANAGER"*

-NOTE, if you don't feel comfortable having to always use root permissions, the installation method for "AppMan" is totally different.
-If you are interested, go [to the next paragraph](#how-to-install-quotappmanquot), else [Back to "Main Index"](#main-index) or see "[all the available options" at [github.com/ivan-hc/AM#usage](https://github.com/ivan-hc/AM#usage).
+*NOTE, if you don't feel comfortable having to always use root permissions, the installation method for "AppMan" is totally different.
+If you are interested, go [to the next paragraph](#how-to-install-quotappmanquot), else [Back to "Main Index"](#main-index) or see "[all the available options" at [github.com/ivan-hc/AM#usage](https://github.com/ivan-hc/AM#usage).*

 ------------------------------------------------------------------------
 ## How to install "AppMan"
-"**AppMan**" can be used in different places, being it portable.
+*"**AppMan**" can be used in different places, being it portable.*

-However, to be easily used its recommended to place it in your local "$PATH", in `~/.local/bin`.
+*However, to be easily used its recommended to place it in your local "$PATH", in `~/.local/bin`.*

 #### Use "AppMan" in "$PATH"
-To do so, you must first enable that "$PATH":
+*To do so, you must first enable that "$PATH":*
-- add `export PATH=$PATH:$(xdg-user-dir USER)/.local/bin` in the ` ~/.bashrc`
+*- add `export PATH=$PATH:$(xdg-user-dir USER)/.local/bin` in the ` ~/.bashrc`*
-- create the directory `~/.local/bin` if it is not available
+*- create the directory `~/.local/bin` if it is not available*

-To do all this quickly, simply copy/paste the following command:
+*To do all this quickly, simply copy/paste the following command:*
 ```
 mkdir -p ~/.local/bin && echo 'export PATH=$PATH:$(xdg-user-dir USER)/.local/bin' >> ~/.bashrc && wget https://raw.githubusercontent.com/ivan-hc/AM/main/APP-MANAGER -O appman && chmod a+x ./appman && mv ./appman ~/.local/bin/appman
 ```
 #### Use "AppMan" in "Portable Mode"
-"AppMan" can run in any directory you download it, copy/paste the following command to download "APP-MANAGER", rename it to `appman` and make it executable:
+*"AppMan" can run in any directory you download it, copy/paste the following command to download "APP-MANAGER", rename it to `appman` and make it executable:*
 ```
 wget https://raw.githubusercontent.com/ivan-hc/AM/main/APP-MANAGER -O appman && chmod a+x ./appman
 ```

 ### Structure of the "AppMan" installation
-Unlike "AM" which needs to be placed in specific locations, "AppMan" is portable.
-The modules and directories will be placed in the directory you chose:
+*Unlike "AM" which needs to be placed in specific locations, "AppMan" is portable.
+The modules and directories will be placed in the directory you chose:*
-- the script "appman" is wherever you want
+*- the script "appman" is wherever you want*
-- the directory "$HOME/path/to/your/custom/directory/.cache" (where all processes will been executed)
+*- the directory "$HOME/path/to/your/custom/directory/.cache" (where all processes will been executed)*
-- the directory "$HOME/path/to/your/custom/directory/modules" (containing the .am modules for the non-core options)
+*- the directory "$HOME/path/to/your/custom/directory/modules" (containing the .am modules for the non-core options)*
-- the configuration file "$HOME/.config/appman/appman-config" (the only fixed directory)
+*- the configuration file "$HOME/.config/appman/appman-config" (the only fixed directory)*

 ------------------------------------------------------------------------